couetilc/react-social-icons/README.md

   it check at least no staged files are yar.lock or package-lock.json when committing.
 - alias "defaultIcon" for "defaultSVG" but still keep it around for compatibility, but have docs reflect new usage.
 - trim down everything into one file that still passes tests.
-- add styling with a <style></style> tag or resort to nano-css.
+- add styling with a <style></style> tag or resort to nano-css (https://github.com/streamich/nano-css/blob/master/docs/put.md).
 Is there linting for css prefixes? how to handle css prefixes?
 - create an FAQ or something in the readme:
    - include "how do I open the social network into a new tab" and metion target="_blank"
    - what else can I include from the issues, opened or closed?